tensorflow/model-card-toolkit/README.md

 ## Installation

-The Model Card Toolkit is hosted on [PyPI](https://pypi.org/project/model-card-toolkit/), and can be installed with `pip install model-card-toolkit` (or `pip install model-card-toolkit
---use-deprecated=legacy-resolver` for versions of pip starting with 20.3).
+The Model Card Toolkit is hosted on [PyPI](https://pypi.org/project/model-card-toolkit/), and can be installed with `pip install model-card-toolkit` (or `pip install model-card-toolkit --use-deprecated=legacy-resolver` for versions of pip starting with 20.3).
+If you are generating model cards for TensorFlow models, install the optional TensorFlow dependencies with `pip install model-card-toolkit[tensorflow]`.
 See [the installation guide](model_card_toolkit/documentation/guide/install.md) for more details.

 ## Getting Started